Get Started With Personalized Nutrition

 7 Reasons the Carnivore Diet is Unhealthy and What to Try Instead

-Don’t let this get you down though, because there are universal, overarching principles of healthy eating that almost all of us can live by.
+There are universal, overarching principles of healthy eating that almost all of us can live by.
 Avoid refined grains and sugar.
 Don’t eat trans fats.
 Stick to a gluten-free diet if you are diagnosed with celiac disease or a wheat sensitivity.
-And last, don’t overdo it with animal protein.

 But what does it mean to “overdo it” with animal protein?
 Clearly, we all have different requirements, but a good rule of thumb is to eat no more animal protein than needed to maintain muscle mass.